MicrosoftDocs/appcenter-docs/docs/api-docs/index.md

 App Center exposes a full set of API endpoints.
 You can explore the App Center API through the [App Center OpenAPI Specification](https://openapi.appcenter.ms).

-On that page, you can authenticate using your API token and interactively call App Center to learn about the API and see what data it returns.
+The App Center OpenAPI specification allows you to authenticate using your API token.
+Once you're authenticated, you can interactively call App Center APIs to learn about the API and see what data it returns.

 ## <a name="section02" />Types of tokens: user tokens and app tokens

 App Center exposes two kinds of API tokens: user tokens, and app tokens.

-User API tokens have the same rights that you do as a user of App Center, across all organizations and apps that you're associated with.
+User API tokens have the same rights that you do as a user of App Center.
+User API tokens work across all organizations and apps that you're associated with.

 App API tokens have either Manager or Viewer rights, but within only one app.